 The Case Against Agathis

-In researching this article, I read through dozens of forum posts, and read way more arguments than I would typically fit into my day.
+In researching this article, I read through dozens of forum posts and way more arguments than I would typically fit into my day.

 Man, people really get up in arms about this.